updated on:

 How can you understand whether the project is successful or not?
 You need someone to show you that signal flag saying you've achieved the goal.
 Before starting a website redesign project, clarify all stakeholders' expectations and needs, and understand what benefits they intend to get from a revamped website.
 In case the stakeholder is you, there should be no problem.
 Going further!

-Your goal is to check current monthly performance and compare it later to the redesigned website indicators.
-Below are some metrics you can choose from depending on the relevance of each for your case.
+Your goal is to check the current monthly performance and compare it later to the redesigned website indicators.
+Here are some key metrics you can choose from, depending on the relevance of each for your case.

 • Number of website visitors